nodeshift/web-application-reference/docs/front-end/cross-platform.md

 and [Trusted Web Activities](https://developer.chrome.com/docs/android/trusted-web-activity/) although the latter two are for Android only.

+There are also frameworks that enable cross-platform development of native applications using a single codebase.
+These produce native applications that do not use WebViews.

-Tools for building hybrid applications often either target desktop applications (Windows, MacOS and Linux) or Mobile (Android, iOS), with some tools targeting both.
+Tools for building hybrid applications often either target desktop (Windows, MacOS and Linux) and/or Mobile (Android, iOS).

 ## Recommended Components